wsgavin/osxinit/README.md

 - Internet connection
 - Xcode command line tools i.e. `git`

-Run the follwoing command below as yourself.
+Run the follwoing command below.

     $ curl -s https://raw.githubusercontent.com/wsgavin/osxinit/master/check.sh | sh

+If it's reported that you do not have an Internet connection you likely have some issues.
+I say this because the script itselft is downloaded via the Internet.
+Apologies, but I cannot help here.

+If you find you are not in the `admin` group you will need to work with your system administrator.
+Otherwise you will not get far isntalling software.

-If an OS X fresh install you will probably have to do the following.
+If an OS X fresh install you will probably have to install some xcode tools.
+The script will inform you what to run.
+For convienence I have put it below as well.

     $ xcode-select --install